fivetran/dbt_package_automations/new_package_files/README.md

 | [model_here]()  | Model description   |

 ### Materialized Models
-Each Quickstart transformation job run materializes <number of models> models if all components of this data model are enabled.
+Each Quickstart transformation job run materializes <Insert number of models> models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?